lockermanwxlf/Tiktok-Scraper/README.md

 # Tiktok-Scraper
 Nodriver-based scraper for TikTok

+There is a memory leak in this.
+From my experience it seems running any automated browser in a loop (like selenium) leads to a memory leak, so try not to let the program run for more than an hour or you'll have an 8gb task.
+You can restart it immediately after cancellation if you want to.

 ---

 This makes use of my [tiktok_driver](https://github.com/lockermanwxlf/Tiktok-Driver) package, thus Python version >= 3.9 is required.